 Jiny Kim is Vice President, Policy and Programs at Advancing Justice | AAJC.

+Jiny is responsible for developing and implementing Advancing Justice | AAJC’s strategic vision for its policy advocacy agenda, litigation, community engagement, and research initiatives.
+She was previously a litigator at a global law firm, where she represented corporate clients in complex cases before state and federal courts and in foreign jurisdictions.
+As part of her pro bono work, she represented asylum applicants from Guatemala and El Salvador.
 Jiny previously served as Policy Director of the National Asian Pacific American Bar Association (NAPABA) where she coordinated policy advocacy and developed programs for the association and its affiliates nationwide at the local, state, and federal levels.

 Prior to her advocacy work, she managed the Congressional Asian Pacific American Caucus (CAPAC) where she coordinated major revisions of CAPAC’s bylaws, oversaw expansion of its membership to 118 Members of Congress, and worked closely with the Congressional Black Caucus and the Congressional Hispanic Caucus to develop a tri-caucus legislative agenda.
-As the lead congressional staffer on the AAPI Serving Institutions legislation during the 108thCongress, she helped lay the groundwork for the bill’s ultimate passage to create the Asian American and Native American Pacific Islander-Serving Institutions (AANAPISI) Program.
+As the lead congressional staffer on the AAPI Serving Institutions legislation during the 108th Congress, she helped lay the groundwork for the bill’s ultimate passage to create the Asian American and Native American Pacific Islander-Serving Institutions (AANAPISI) Program.

-Jiny can be contacted at firstname.lastname@example.org or by phone at 202-296-2300 ext.141.
+Jiny can be contacted at firstname.lastname@example.org or by phone at 202-296-2300 ext.0141.